Create a

 5. Incorporate comprehensive well-being programming and resources

-Build “resilience” throughout the organization by regularly placing employees in projects and training related to customer response, process improvement, change management strategies, stress management techniques, understanding and working with diverse population segments, and job shadowing or “field trips” to other businesses or geographic locations that expose workers to a broader variety of perspectives and solutions to shared challenges.
+Build “resilience” throughout the organization by regularly placing employees in projects and training related to customer response, process improvement, change management strategies, stress management techniques, understanding and working with diverse population segments, and job shadowing or “field trips” to other businesses or geographic locations that expose workers to a wider variety of perspectives and solutions to shared challenges.

 Relevant Practices & Tools